googleapis/google-auth-library-java/README.md

 This artifact depends on the App Engine SDK (`appengine-api-1.0-sdk`) and should be used only by applications running on App Engine environments that use urlfetch.
-The `AppEngineCredentials` class allows you to authorize your AppEngine application given an instance of [AppIdentityService][appengine-app-identity-service].
+The `AppEngineCredentials` class allows you to authorize your App Engine application given an instance of [AppIdentityService][appengine-app-identity-service].

 You can install the App Engine SDK from Maven Central: